Nomination, Selection and Appointment of Mandate Holders

 Paragraph 22 (a) of Annex to Council resolution 16/21 of 25 March 2011 further provides that national human rights institutions in compliance with the Paris Principles may also nominate candidates.

-APPLICATION PROCEDURE, INCLUDING NEW FORM AND MOTIVATION LETTER
+APPLICATION PROCEDURE, INCLUDING FORM AND MOTIVATION LETTER

 Further to paragraph 22 (a) of Annex to Council resolution 16/21 of 25 March 2011 individual candidates and candidates nominated by entities shall submit an application for each specific mandate, together with personal data.
 A motivation letter, which should be no longer than 600 words, must also be submitted by candidates.
+The application form and motivation letter need to be submitted in English.

 INTERVIEWS OF SHORTLISTED CANDIDATES